-For a better understanding of the unusually strong sub band gap photoluminescence of Bi:InP, which is proposed to be related to inhomogeneities in the Bi distribution,^{4,9,11,12} knowledge about the local arrangement of Bi-atoms relative to each other is highly desirable.
-To explore this topic, two Bi:InP bulk layers F1 and F2 with intended Bi contents of 1.2 % and 2.4 % are investigated.
-In the following, only Bi_P-atoms in the {110} surfaces are considered, because they are easily distinguishable from Bi-atoms in deeper layers or any other non Bi related objects (e.g. adsorbents or unintended dopants).
+For a better understanding of the unusually strong subband-gap photoluminescence of Bi:InP, which is proposed to be related to inhomogeneities in the Bi distribution [4,9,11,12], knowledge about the local arrangement of Bi atoms relative to each other is highly desirable.
+To explore this topic, two Bi:InP bulk layers, F1 and F2, with intended Bi contents of 1.2% and 2.4% are investigated.
+In the following, only Bi_P atoms in the {110} surfaces are considered, because they are easily distinguishable from Bi atoms in deeper layers or any other non-Bi-related objects (e.g., adsorbents or unintended dopants).

-To quantitatively assess the relative spatial ordering of the Bi-atoms in the surface plane of layers F1 and F2 in Figure 3, the 2D pair-correlation function (PCF) for homogenous and isotropic systems is used.26 The PCF gives a measure of the probability of finding a particle at a distance r from any other given particle.
-In equation 2, r{ij} is the distance between particles i and j, ρ_0 is the average area number density, and N is the number of reference particles.
-A detailed description of the calculation of the PCF and the treatment of edge effects, which originate in the finite nature of the experimental data, is provided in section IV of the supplementary material.
+To quantitatively assess the relative spatial ordering of the Bi atoms in the surface plane of layers F1 and F2 in Fig. 3, the 2D pair-correlation function (PCF) for homogenous and isotropic systems, is used [27].
+The PCF gives a measure of the probability of finding a particle at a distance r from any other given particle.
+In Eq.
+(2), r{ij} is the distance between particles i and j, ρ_0 is the average area number density, and N is the number of reference particles.
+A detailed description of the calculation of the PCF and the treatment of edge effects, which originate in the finite nature of the experimental data, is provided in Sec.
+IV of Ref.
+[15].

-$$g(r) = \frac{1}{2\pi N \rho_0} \left\langle \frac{1}{r} \sum{i \neq j}^N \delta(r - r{ij}) \right\rangle$$ (2)
+$$g(r) = \frac{1}{2\pi N\rho_0} \left\langle \frac{1}{r} \sum{i \neq j}^N \delta(r - r{ij}) \right\rangle,\tag{2}$$

-The PCFs in Figures 3 (c, d) of layers F1 and F2 [Figures 3 (a, b)] are determined up to a maximum range of R = 15 nm with a sampling interval of dr = 1.5 Å. At smaller sampling intervals dr the statistics of the calculated PCFs would become especially at short distances too poor to be meaningful.
-Below the spacing of a first nearest neighbor anion pair in the (110) plane of $a{InP}/\sqrt{2}$, where $a{InP} = 5.86$ Å is the lattice constant of InP at 5 K, no other Bi-atoms can be found and the PCFs approach zero.
-In the range from 3 nm to 15 nm the convergence of the PCFs to unity indicates a completely, spatially random pattern (CSRP) of the Bi-atoms.
-Interestingly, on the short range there is a significantly increased probability of finding Bi-atoms close to each other in both layers F1 and F2.
-In particular, the probability of finding Bi-atoms in layer F1 with a spacing of (6.8 ± 0.8) Å is (3.9 ± 0.7) times and in layer F2 with a spacing of (5.3 ± 0.8) Å is (4.4 ± 0.6) times higher than for a CSRP.
-The region associated with an enhanced probability of another Bi-atom close by extends on average up to pair spacings of (9.8 ± 1.0) Å. At intermediate distances between 1 nm and 2 nm the PCF of F1 appears to oscillate in contrast to F1.
-We attribute these fluctuations to statistical noise, which is expected to be larger for F1 than for F2 because the Bi concentration in F1 is twice that in F2.
-This becomes particularly apparent at small radii, where the probability of finding a certain amount of Bi-atoms in the fixed sampling interval dr is lower than for larger distances.
+The PCFs in Figs. 3(c) and 3(d) of layers F1 and F2 [see Figs. 3(a) and 3(b)] are determined up to a maximum range of R = 15 nm with a sampling interval of dr = 1.5 Å. At smaller sampling intervals dr, the statistics of the calculated PCFs would become, especially at short distances, too poor to be meaningful.
+Below the spacing of a first-nearest-neighbor anion pair in the (110) plane of $a{InP}/\sqrt{2}$, where $a{InP} = 5.86$ Å is the lattice constant of InP at 5 K, no other Bi atoms can be found and the PCFs approach zero.
+In the range from 3 to 15 nm, the convergence of the PCFs to unity indicates a completely, spatially random pattern (CSRP) of the Bi atoms.
+Interestingly, on the short range, there is a significantly increased probability of finding Bi atoms close to each other in both layers F1 and F2.
+In particular, the probability of finding Bi atoms in layer F1 with a spacing